Guess what? You can learn how to play any pop song on the piano with just three things.

 Now, some of you will want to play the melody of a song on your right hand and the chords on your left hand.
 Don’t worry — we’ll get to that soon 😉

-You don’t need to know an awful lot about chords to get started.
+You don’t need to know every single chord, or that much about chords to get started.
 If you’re a total beginner, start by memorizing these four chords: C, G, Am, and F.

 With just these chords, you can play basic versions of these songs: